 The mobile robot receives from the static vision agent its own position and the position of the intruder.
-From these data, it calculates the relative position of the intruder with respect to itself and moves toward this position driven by the odometric data.
+From these data, it calculates the relative position of the intruder with respect to itself and it moves toward this position driven by the odometric data.
 An update on its position and the position of the intruder is received ten times per second and on this short time interval the odometric data can be considered reliable.

-Once the robot has reached the position communicated by the SVA, it analyses its current images to identify the intruder.
+Once the robot reach the position communicated by the static vision agent, it analyses the current images to identify the intruder in the image.
 Because the two mirrors of the omnidirectional cameras are different the appearance of the intruder in the two vision sensor will be very different.
 So the robot identifies the intruder by locating in the image the three blob of the colours transmitted by the static agent.
-If the intruder is identified in the image the grabbed image is sent to the monitoring station, where a graphical interface displays it to the operator, as shown in Fig. 17.
+If the intruder is identified in the image the grabbed image is sent to the monitoring station, where a graphical interface display it to the operator, see Fig. 15.

-7. Experimental results
+8. Experimental results

-For testing the data fusion and tracking system some preliminary experiments were performed.
-In the first one, an intruder enters the surveilled room from the left in Fig. 16.
-Once the position of the intruder is acquired, the mobile robot moves toward the intruder, and a close-up image of the intruder is grabbed and sent back to the monitoring station that can display it to the remote operator with the graphical interface depicted in Fig. 17.
-The graphical interface displays also the paths followed by the intruder and by the robot, obtained fusing the measurements of the different sensors.
+For testing the data fusion and tracking system some simple experiments were performed.
+In the first one, an intruder enters the surveilled room from the left in Fig. 14.
+Once the position of the intruder is acquired, the mobile robot moves toward the intruder, as shown in the right panel of Fig. 14, and a close-up image of the intruder is grabbed and sent back to the monitoring station that displays it to the remote operator with the graphical interface depicted in Fig. 15.